How to Sell Land on Facebook Marketplace - Listing a Property For Sale

-- Privacy - being personally linked to an advertisement
+- Privacy - having your personal Facebook account linked to an advertisement

 Get quality photos

-Like most of the ways to market your land for sale, you’ll need quality photos to sell your land effectively on Facebook.
-Getting your land professionally photographed is one of the best investments you can make in selling your land.
+Like most of the ways to market your land for sale, you’ll need quality photos to sell effectively on Facebook.
+Photos can easily be the difference between a great Facebook ad and one that's so-so.
+That means getting your land professionally photographed is one of the best investments you can make.
 Still not sure if you need professional photography?
 Check out Should I Hire a Real Estate Photographer?

 Set your asking price